Marshal: Murder suspects faked medical emergency to escape

 “It was compelling enough that they felt the need to pull over,” Gonzales said.

-She and her husband Blane Barksdale charged at the guards once they opened the rear compartment, the marshal said.
+The guards were unarmed and did not feel the need to take a handgun that was inside a locked box.
+But Susan and Blane Barksdale charged at them once they opened the rear compartment, the marshal said.
 The male and female guards weren’t physically injured, Gonzales said, but the Barksdales used shoelaces to bind them and then put them in the back with a third inmate.
 They also took a key to free themselves of a waist restraint.

-Blane Barksdale “is not a big guy but he can be very imposing,” Gonzales said.
+Blane Barksdale, 56, “is not a big guy but he can be very imposing,” Gonzales said.
 “I don’t think these two guards were equipped physically and emotionally with the experience needed for these types of individuals.”

 The Barksdales drove the van to the town of Vernon, Arizona, where they met up with a friend who gave them access to his red GMC pickup truck.
 The friend has not been charged but law enforcement continues to question him, Gonzales said.

 From there, each drove away in a vehicle for about 40 miles (65 kilometers) and abandoned the van near the town of St. Johns, Arizona.
+The couple took off with the money in guards’ wallets, which “wasn’t much,” according to Gonzales.
+They were likely unaware of the handgun, which was still in its box.
 The guards and the third prisoner were left behind.

 It took the guards two to three hours to break free, eventually kicking out some windows.
 By the time authorities reached the area, the Barksdales had been gone for several hours.
 The third prisoner has since been taken to his intended destination — a southern Arizona jail.